Home / Building a New Pool / Construction Process

 From one client

-I am writing to tell you just how pleased my wife and I are with our newly-completed pool.
+I am writing to tell you just how pleased my wife and I are with our newly completed pool.
 The process was painless.
-The pool, perfect.
+The pool perfect.
 Your construction manager was superb.
 Our salesman was personable and knowledgeable.
 The mason who built our spa did an excellent job.
-Thanks again for a job well done.
+He obviously takes great pride in his work, and it shows.

 — Eric T.